Nutrition In Liver Disease

-- Taking vitamins and medicines prescribed by your health care provider for low blood count, nerve problems, or nutritional problems from liver disease.
+- Take vitamins and medicines prescribed by your health care provider for low blood count, nerve problems, or nutritional problems from liver disease.

 - Limiting your salt intake.
-Salt in the diet may worsen fluid buildup and swelling in the liver.
+Salt in the diet may worsen fluid buildup and swell in the liver.